TristanNguyen2311/Retail-Customer-Segmentation-with-RFM-Analysis-Python/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?

-Clearly outline what this project does, what business questions the project will solve.

 - Provide a brief introduction - Write in bullet point format
 - Point out the main business question